pyparsing/pyparsing/docs/HowToUsePyparsing.rst

 Helper methods
 --------------

-- ``delimited_list(expr, delim=',')`` - convenience function for
-  matching one or more occurrences of expr, separated by delim.
-  By default, the delimiters are suppressed, so the returned results contain only the separate list elements.
-Can optionally specify ``combine=True``, indicating that the expressions and delimiters should be returned as one combined value (useful for scoped variables, such as ``"a.b.c"``, or ``"a::b::c"``, or paths such as ``"a/b/c"``).
-Can also optionally specify ``allow_trailing_delim`` to accept a trailing delimiter at the end of the list.

 - ``counted_array(expr)`` - convenience function for a pattern where an list of instances of the given expression are preceded by an integer giving the count of